-Windows 8 no longer comes with Windows Media Center by default.
+Windows 8 (and now 10) no longer comes with Windows Media Center by default.
 To get it, you can upgrade to Windows 8 Pro and purchase the Media Center Pack.
-It’s free until January 31, 2013, but this will soon be even pricier.
+And Windows 10 doesn’t have it at all.

 Modern apps deserve an honorable mention.
 Apps for Netflix, Hulu, and other media services look awfully similar to media center interfaces.
 If you want an interface to play back streaming video from your couch, these modern apps may be a convenient alternative to a new media center application.